How To Apply for a Place

 – A minimum of five subjects graded 4 or above

-– The criteria of the individual subjects (as outlined in the Sixth Form Prospectus) to be studies in Post to have been met
+– The criteria of the individual subjects (as outlined in the Sixth Form Prospectus) to be studies to have been met

 Conditional places will be offered based on predicted GCSE grades.
 Places will be confirmed following the publication of GSCE results and applicants will be asked to confirm their acceptance of their places on the publicised enrolment day.
 Students who do not meet the entry requirements will be offered an interview to discuss a potential level 2 pathway or alternatives to their original choices.